r-webdev/webapp/README.md

 Goals:

 User friendly

-  Meaning and motvation:

-  Uuse best practices to build an attractive, fun and user friendly application.
+Use best practices to build an attractive, fun and user friendly application.

 This should include:
-    oauth single sign on for easy account creation make the app fully accessible
+* oauth single sign on for easy account creation
+* Make the app fully accessible
-    using a css library to make development as effective as possible
+* Using a css library to make development as effective as possible

 Simple
 Build the app as simple as possible snissn's preferred architecture:
-- next js + modern css framework hosted on vercel
+* next js + modern css framework hosted on vercel
-- firebase for auth
+* firebase for auth
-- some basic simple managed cloud database - firestore prefered
+* some basic simple managed cloud database - firestore prefered

 Secure
 - use best practices for firebase credentials & back end and vercel+netlifiy hosting